Vyral/dave-gove/_posts/2020-03-12-3-pricing-strategies-every-seller-should-know.md

 {% include youtube.html %}

+*Are you realistic with your pricing strategy, or is your head in the clouds?
+Here’s how to find out. *

 Here are the three main pricing strategies every seller should know:&nbsp;

 **1\.
 Underpricing.** We could price your home anywhere from 3% to 5% below what comparable homes in your area have recently sold for.
 This will help you sell your home quickly, and likely for top dollar.
 Lower asking prices typically generate multiple-offer situations.&nbsp;